-Contracts are billed in accordance with the terms and conditions, either at periodic intervals or upon substantial completion.
 Often, the Company will require customers to pay a deposit upon contract signing that will be applied against work performed or products shipped.
 In addition, the Company will often invoice the full term of support at the start of the support period.
 Billings that occur prior to revenue recognition result in contract liabilities.
-As of December 31, 2018 and at the date of adoption of ASC 606, contract liabilities were \$1.23 million and \$0.78 million, respectively.
-The change in the contract liability balance during the 12 month period ended December 31, 2018 is the result of cash payments received and billing in advance of satisfying performance obligations, previously unrecognized cost of goods sold proportionate with the related percentage of completion, and customer deposits.
+The change in the contract liability balance during the 12 month period ended December 31, 2019 is the result of cash payments received and billing in advance of satisfying performance obligations.